-Have you ever had a healthy and fulfilling meal and felt a lot of natural energy afterwards, perhaps even an improved mood or decreased sense of anxiety?
-Or eaten fast food or had a “cheat day” and been left with feelings of bloating, fatigue, or even depression?
+Have you ever had a healthy and fulfilling meal and felt a lot of natural energy afterwards, and perhaps even an improved mood or decreased sense of anxiety?
+Or eaten fast food on a “cheat day” and been left with feelings of bloating, fatigue, or even depression?

 The foods and ingredients in foods that we eat on a daily basis can have quite an impact on how we feel about ourselves and mood regulation, but often that goes beyond body image and the numbers we see on the scale.

-Sometimes the latter can have an additional cascading effect, if we’re making choices that are high in sodium and lacking in nutritional content, and then notice we’re feeling down and gaining weight on top of this mood change.
+Sometimes the latter can have an additional cascading effect, if we’re making dietary choices that are high in sodium and lacking in nutritional content, we often notice we’re feeling down and gaining weight on top of this.